 I am an award-winning cameraman specialising in natural history documentaries.

-I’ve just finished working on BBC’s Primates, a three-part series on the primate family, filming six sequences across the first two behaviour-focussed episodes.
+I’ve just finished working on BBC’s Primates, a three-part series on the primate family, filming six sequences across the first two behaviour-focused episodes.
 Earlier in the year I filmed Kingdom of the Tide for CBC’s Nature of Things and a sequence for Offspring’s night series Luna.
 In 2018 I filmed more monkeys for BBC’s Primates, for BBC’s landmark series Seven Worlds, Luna, and NHNZ’s Life Force.

 In 2016 I filmed for Attenborough’s Life That Glows, a hour-long film on bioluminescence.
 I helped design and build cameras that allowed us to film in novel ways under the water and in extremely dark conditions.
 The programme won two Pandas at Wildscreen, one at Jackson Hole Film Festival, the Grand Helix at Science Media Awards, and was nominated for a BAFTA and two News & Documentary Emmys.